jobinau/pg_gather/docs/waitevents.md

 2. Need to tune shared_buffers or maintenance_work_mem
 3. High concurrent I/O load

+## OidGen / OidGenLock
+Waiting to allocate a new OID.
+Ideally it should be really fast.
+If it takes time, It may indicates that  address space contention (32bit) Reperted that toast chucks which uses oid, when runs out of available oids, this wait event appears.

 ## LockManager
 The LockManager wait event indicates that a process is waiting to access the lock manager's shared memory structure.
 This structure holds all the locks in the database and is protected by a lightweight lock (LWLock).
 When multiple sessions try to acquire locks simultaneously, they must access this shared structure, and contention can arise

+High LockManager waits might indicate that there are SQL statements which fast-path lock is not possible because they are using more than 16 tables or indexes.
+Which is common when partitioned tables are used.
+If the situation is very severe, upgrading to PG 18+ would be the best solution.
+Because PG18 uses a variable size array in shared memory. fast-path locks for a backend scales with max_locks_per_transaction (default 64 slots)

 ### Causes
 1. High Concurrency: A large number of concurrent sessions trying to acquire locks simultaneously can overwhelm the lock manager.
 This is especially problematic if the number of concurrent (Active and Idle-in-Transaction) sessions exceeds the number of CPU cores.